- Reference >

 A single mongod instance cannot manage a data set that exceeds maximum virtual memory address space provided by the underlying operating system.

-Virtual Memory Limitations Operating System Journaled Not Journaled Linux 64 terabytes 128 terabytes Windows 4 terabytes 8 terabytes
+Virtual Memory Limitations Operating System Journaled Not Journaled Linux 64 terabytes 128 terabytes Windows Server 2012 R2 and Windows 8.1 64 terabytes 128 terabytes Windows (otherwise) 4 terabytes 8 terabytes

 - Number of Collections in a Database¶